olPoot-EN/online-tuning-exercise-proof-of-concept/README.md

 ## Contributing

 This is an internal project for power industry training.
-Development is managed through Claude Code with specific workflows documented in `CLAUDE.md`.

 ## License

 Internal use only.
 This software is developed for specific training applications in the power industry.

-## Support

-For technical issues or questions, please refer to the troubleshooting section in `CLAUDE.md` or contact the development team.

 ---

 **Version**: 1.0.0-dev
 **Last Updated**: [Date]
-**Maintained By**: Claude Code Development Team